20 Best Trap Workout and Exercises for Mass and Strength

 5. Bent Over Dumbbell Lateral Raise

-Bent over raises are an excellent exercise to isolate and work specifically on rear deltoid muscles.
+Bent over raises are excellent for isolating and working on rear deltoid muscles.
 It also incorporates the middle and lower trapezius, the rhomboids, and parts of the rotator cuffs.

 • Cable Rear Delt Lateral Raise: Constant tension for efficient muscle activation.